GregPappDev/UITestAutomation/README.md

 The primary goal of this demo app is to showcase how how to run automated tests in Selenium Grid using Docker containers.
 For this I used Sauce Labs' demo website: [https://www.saucedemo.com/](https://www.saucedemo.com/)

 The project uses Java and TestNG for the automated tests.
 Three different browsers (Chrome, Firefox, Edge) run in three separate containers orchestrated by the fourth container running Selenium Grid.
-When launching the tests they are tested in all three browsers
+When launching the tests they run parallel in all three browsers.

 ## Installation and Usage Instructions
 <ol>